MADE is a paid partnership with Little Lake County.

 Facebook | Instagram

 Disclosure: Aspegren Farms is our featured Business of the Month.
 This series is part of a paid promotion partnership with Little Lake County.
-All thoughts and opinions belong to the writer of the story.
 If you are interested in featuring your locally-owned business in our series, please contact the sales team.